adamlofts/mysql1_dart/README.md

 Things to do
 ------------

+* Better handling of various data types, especially BLOBs, which behave differently when using straight queries and prepared queries.
 * Implement the rest of mysql's commands
 * Improve performance where possible
-* Better handling of various data types
 * More unit testing
 * More integration tests
 * DartDoc